A Luxury Train Ride From the Rockies to the Red Rocks – My Detailed Canyon Spirit Review

 My tools for this trip are at hand

-Everything I need for this trip are at hand
+Everything I need for this trip is at hand

 In 2021, the Armstrong Collective introduced a 2 day Rockies to the Red Rocks luxury itinerary that ran from Denver, Colorado, to Moab, Utah, and back.
 Building upon that success, a 3 day itinerary is being offered starting in 2026, which begins in Salt Lake City and ends in Denver (or vice versa).